 Some hefty savings can be made on a refurbished iPhone.
 They tend to hold their value much better than Android equivalents, so going back two or more generations is where you’ll find the best savings.

-The last model now selling like this is the iPhone 14 Pro Max, and while the previous model, the iPhone 13 Pro Max, is also a good option – it’s the iPhone 12 Pro we’d recommend for those on a strict budget.
+The latest model is the iPhone 16 Pro Max, so going for the iPhone 14 Pro Max, is a good option – but it’s the iPhone 12 Pro we’d recommend for those on a strict budget.

 The iPhone 12 Pro Max has a triple-lens set-up: an ultra-wide lens, a standard lens and a short telephoto.
 The smaller iPhone 12 Pro also has a triple-lens array, but the telephoto lens is slightly shorter, and the sensor behind the main lens is a little smaller.
 It’s still a good option as a phone of more manageable size.